dolejska-daniel/riot-api/README.md

 and [call caching](#call-caching) within instances of the library.
 This feature is automatically enabled, when any of previously mentioned features is used.

-When using this feature, you can set `RiotAPI::SET_CACHE_PROVIDER` to any class, thought it has to implement `Objects\ICacheProvider` interface.
+When using this feature, you can set `LeagueAPI::SET_CACHE_PROVIDER` to any class, thought it has to implement `Objects\ICacheProvider` interface.
-By using `RiotAPI::SET_CACHE_PROVIDER_PARAMS` option, you can pass any variables to the cache provider.
+By using `LeagueAPI::SET_CACHE_PROVIDER_PARAMS` option, you can pass any variables to the cache provider.

 For more, please see [the wiki pages](https://github.com/dolejska-daniel/riot-api/wiki/LeagueAPI:-Cache-providers).